likeuntomurphy/serverless-ogm

 Flush strategies

-The DocumentManager accepts an optional FlushStrategyInterface to control how writes are executed.
+The DocumentManager accepts an optional FlushStrategyInterface.

 Strategy Behavior

 BatchWriteStrategy (default) Inserts and deletes via BatchWriteItem (up to 25 per request with retry).
-Updates via individual UpdateItem calls with expressions.
+Updates via individual UpdateItem with expressions.

 TransactWriteStrategy All-or-nothing via TransactWriteItems (up to 100 items, 2x WCU cost).
-Inserts, updates, and deletes in a single transaction.

 SingleOperationStrategy One PutItem/UpdateItem/DeleteItem per entity.
 No batching.